 What if there was one simple act that could cultivate more happiness, peace, success, well-being, and love in your life?
 There is!
 Cicero said, “Gratitude is not only the greatest of virtues, but the parent of all the others.”
 This Food Gratitude Meditation will help you focus on food as a wonderful connector.

 The gratitude holiday, Thanksgiving, stems from the tradition of holding harvest festivals to give thanks for the bounty and celebrate all the hard work with the community.
 While the vast majority of us are not involved in the harvest anymore, we cultivate gratitude when we love what we eat.

 Food: The Great Connector

 While we may be far removed from the origins of our meal, food connects us in ways that we probably take for granted.
-While a national holiday dedicated to thankfulness is wonderful, how would our lives change if we took a few moments to express gratitude every time we ate?
+While Thanksgiving, a U.S. holiday dedicated to thankfulness, is wonderful, how would our lives change if we took a few moments to express gratitude for food every time we ate?

 The ability to experience gratitude starts with your awareness.
-Imagine throwing a pebble into a pond and watching the ripples spread outward, first noticing your immediate experience then expanding in ever widening circles.
+For this food gratitude meditation, imagine throwing a pebble into a pond and watching the ripples spread outward, first noticing your immediate experience then expanding in ever widening circles.

 Food connects you to…

 - your five senses: sight, smell, touch, tastes, and hearing and your ability to fully experience the appearance, aromas, textures, flavors, and even the sounds as you eat.

 - your body through physical acts like cutting with a knife, lifting your fork, opening your mouth, chewing, swallowing, then trusting your body to digest your food and absorb its nutrients without any conscious involvement on your part.